Financial Assistance Programs for Businesses

 Small Business Loan Program

-* A portion of each industrial corridor served by PPBIC has a Tax Increment Finance (TIF) District.
+* A portion of 4 of the 5 industrial corridors served by PPBIC has a Tax Increment Finance (TIF) District.
 Click to see maps and information: